The best Enterprise Service Management (ESM) tools in 2026

 Imagine if requesting HR benefits was as easy as ordering an Uber.
 Or if getting budget approval was as straightforward as one-click shopping on Amazon.
 That's what ESM brings to the table.
 ITSM tools serve as a foundation for implementing a broader ESM strategy, making the transition simpler for companies already using effective ITSM solutions.

 The ESM market isn't just growing—it's exploding.
-Projected to reach billions by the end of 2025, the sector maintains a sustained growth rate, making it one of the fastest-growing enterprise software categories.
+The sector maintains a sustained growth rate, making it one of the fastest-growing enterprise software categories.

 In a large healthcare network that recently adopted an enterprise service management platform, nurses went from spending significant time on administrative tasks across disconnected systems to just minutes.
 That's substantial time redirected from administrative busywork to patient care.